CALEOS/caleos-canvas/README.md

 ## caleos-canvas

-A pixel painting dApp on the EOS blockchain using Vue + webpack
+A pixel painting dApp on the Telos blockchain using Vue + webpack

 ### Dependencies